bekk/bekk-christmas/post/react/suspense-part-2.md

 Suspense is wrapped around the // forklar – det faktumet at man fetcher så rendrer så får data kontra waterfall metoden som vi har I dag

 What is great about suspense is that when we go down the component tree, we do not stop at the first component dependant on fetching data.
 Suspense makes it possible to move further down the tree to see if anything else is ready.
 This means that even though we stopped at WishList to fetch we will still try to render GiftsTable.
 As GiftTable is also in need of external data we get these to fetch calls in parallel instead for a sequence.

+## Percieved performance

+\-- more controll of what the users see in the loading state (suspenseList?)

+## Flexibility and developer experience